RozoAI/rozo-app-backend/README.md

 ## Environment Variables

 See `example.env` for required configuration including Supabase, Dynamic, Daimo, and Pusher credentials.

+## Linting and Formatting

+This project uses `deno lint` and `deno fmt` to enforce code quality and consistency.
+Please run `deno lint` and `deno fmt` before committing changes.